nrdg/groupyr/paper/paper.md

 ## Acknowledgments

-Groupyr development is supported through a grant from the Gordon and Betty Moore Foundation and from the Alfred P. Sloan Foundation to the University of Washington eScience Institute, as well as NIMH BRAIN Initiative grant 1RF1MH121868-01 to Ariel Rokem at the University of Washington.
+Groupyr development was supported through a grant from the Gordon and Betty Moore Foundation and from the Alfred P. Sloan Foundation to the University of Washington eScience Institute, as well as NIMH BRAIN Initiative grant 1RF1MH121868-01 to Ariel Rokem at the University of Washington.
 We would like